spiceai/docs/spiceaidocs/docs/data-accelerators/index.md

       refresh_check_interval: 10m
       refresh_sql: |
         SELECT * FROM accelerated_dataset WHERE city = 'Seattle'
-      refresh_data_period: 1d
+      refresh_data_window: 1d
 ```

 This configuration will only accelerate data from the federated source that matches the filter `city = 'Seattle'` and is less than 1 day old.

 ## Behavior on Zero Results

 By default, accelerated datasets will only return results that have been accelerated locally.
-If the locally accelerated data is a subset of the full dataset in the federated source, i.e. through setting `refresh_sql`, `refresh_data_period` or configuring retention policies, queries against the accelerated dataset may return zero results, where the federated table would return results.
+If the locally accelerated data is a subset of the full dataset in the federated source, i.e. through setting `refresh_sql`, `refresh_data_window` or configuring retention policies, queries against the accelerated dataset may return zero results, where the federated table would return results.

 Control this behavior by setting `on_zero_results` in the acceleration configuration.